-James died in 1941, and after subsequent changes in ownership (including a period as an alcohol rehabilitation center), philanthropist Dorrance Hamilton purchased the property in 1998 and began repairs of the buildings, gutting many of their interiors and painstakingly reproducing the original architectural details.
+James died in 1941, and Beacon Hill was eventually subdivided.
+After subsequent changes in ownership (including a period as an alcohol rehabilitation center), philanthropist Dorrance Hamilton purchased the property in 1998 and began repairs of the buildings, gutting many of their interiors and painstakingly reproducing the original architectural details.
 A silo and a spiral stone staircase were preserved, while acres of asphalt were removed from the grounds.
-In 1999 Hamilton founded the SVF (Swiss Village Farm) Foundation, which now occupies the site and its buildings.
+In 1999 Hamilton founded the SVF (Swiss Village Farm) Foundation, which now occupies eleven acres that stretch over portions of Beacon Hill and the adjacent historic Hammersmith estate.
 Working in partnership with the Cummings School of Veterinary Medicine at Tufts University, the foundation specializes in the cryopreservation of rare breeds of livestock, and today includes a laboratory, infirmary, workshops and offices.